 Yes.
 But you aren’t guaranteed to qualify for the kind of terms you may want.
 Luckily, there are a few things that can help you stand out like the star you are.

-Wow ’em with good credit.
-Lenders like to give money to people who’ve already proven that they’re financially responsible.
+Good credit.
 Your credit score is a three-digit grade, typically ranging from 300-850, of how trustworthy you are to pay your bills on time and in full.
 Lenders generally want to see a credit score in the mid to high 600s when you’re applying for refinancing.
-The higher the better.
+The higher, the better.

-Refinancing can be a good way to break up with high interest rates and high monthly payments.
+Refinancing can help you break up with high interest rates and high monthly payments.
 Terms vary a LOT by lender, so make sure you shop around.
 If you’re not ready to refinance yet, but might want to later, work on ways to make yourself more attractive to future lenders.
-If your credit score could use a little TLC, these pointers can help.